-In 2018, we launched the Dominion Energy Ambassador Program, which uses members from our Employee Resource Groups and other top performers and leaders to represent the company at recruiting events such as career fairs, panel discussions and information sessions.
+We also maintain the Dominion Energy Ambassador Program, which allows participants from our Employee Resource Groups and other top performers and leaders to represent the company at recruiting events such as career fairs, panel discussions, and information sessions.

 |% of workforce||% of management|

-From 2013 through 2018, we raised our diverse hiring rate from 27 percent to 42 percent — an increase of 15 percentage points, or slightly more than half.
+From 2013 through 2019, we raised our diverse hiring rate from 27 percent to 45 percent — an increase of 18 percentage points.
 While we value the diversity we currently have, we seek to build on that progress by making our workforce even more representative.
-For that reason, we are stepping up our recruitment of women, minorities, people with disabilities and other diverse candidates.
-Here are the main elements of our multi-pronged strategy to do that:
+For that reason, we are stepping up our recruitment of women, minorities, people with disabilities, and other diverse candidates.
+Here are the main elements of our multipronged strategy to do that:

-- Hosting recruiting events at locations featuring large numbers of diverse candidates;
+- Participating as a major sponsor of several national diversity-focused recruiting events as well as local events featuring large numbers of diverse candidates;

 - Revising hiring protocols to feature on-the-spot interviews and accelerated job offers at large recruiting events, allowing the company to be even more competitive in securing the best talent;

-- Employing a diversity recruiting specialist to inform, facilitate and execute a diversity sourcing strategy for the company that leverages national, regional and local partnerships with organizations that have access to diverse talent pools;
+- Employing a diversity recruiting specialist to inform, facilitate, and execute a diversity sourcing strategy for the company that capitalizes on national, regional, and local partnerships with organizations that have access to diverse talent pools;

 - Requiring unconscious bias training for all hiring managers;